zhoushoujian/taro/README.md

 # taro-miXingFeng

-This depository follows miXingFeng app to expand weapp mini program and alipay mini program.
+This depository follows [miXingFeng app](https://github.com/zhoushoujian/miXingFeng)  to expand weapp mini program and alipay mini program.

 Run 'npm run dev:weapp' to view weapp mini program interface.

 Run 'npm run dev:alipay' to view alipay mini program interface.

 Run 'npm run dev:h5' to view h5 mini program interface.

-Due to there are sone trouble to adjust to react native app, so I have not adjusted it.
+Due to some trouble to adjust to react native app, so I have not adjusted it.

 These codes are mainly to use mini program register and login system, mini program websocket and miXingFeng sign system api.
-Besides, h5 version have its own login UI.

 I think this depository can be only as some practice for taro for multi platform about mini program